jidongbsu/cs452-system-call/README.md

 ## The Starter Code

 The starter code shows an example of how you can intercept a system call.
-It intercepts sys_kill, and it prevents users to kill a process whose name contains the string "ssh".
+It intercepts sys_kill, and it prevents users from killing a process whose name contains the string "ssh".

 ```console
 [cs452@localhost system-call]$ make